 The investments made

 Indian Hippy is one of the best examples that we can find today that is based on self-funded investments through personal savings, and realisation through sheer grit and determination.

 Hinesh mentions, “I follow a simple methodology when it comes to starting all my ventures – start small but think BIG.
 I have never been afraid to make a humble beginning and that’s exactly how Indian Hippy came into being.”

 Hinesh was very clear from the beginning that the word “Indian” had to be a part of the brand name as he was essentially trying to revive the old school Indian cinema art.

-“The “Hippy” happened purely by chance, he mentions, “when we experimented with hand painting several products the end results were extremely colorful and essentially “hip”.
-So the extension “Hippy” was added to the brand name to summarize the colorful, visual treat offered by our products and services.
+“The “Hippy” happened purely by chance, he mentions, “when we experimented with hand painting several products the end results were extremely colourful and essentially “hip”.
+So the extension “Hippy” was added to the brand name to summarise the colourful, visual treat offered by our products and services.
 Also, I felt it would appeal to the younger audience that we were hoping to target while also doing justice to the quirky quotient we have to offer.”